Here, I will try to offer my view on which kitchen products to buy, and which one can live without.

 Lately, I also grew to like glass baking dishes.
 They are versatile, easy to clean, easy to coat your ingredients in marinade prior to baking, they withstand rather high temperatures – a good find!
 You don’t need very expensive ones, just different sizes, and shapes.

 Of course, one needs a good mixer.
 I finally bought myself a KitchenAid!
 I was measuring my kitchen a thousand times to make sure it fits.
 What can I say – my bread making life is a bit easier now even though mine is the smallest model.
 Do invest in one of these if your kitchen is big enough.
 You will not regret it.
 If you do not have a good standing mixer, you will need to have good size and quality bowls for mixing with a hand-held one.
 My little mixer is working for years now and is very compact.
 I found these metal bowls rather useful.
 I have just two – parve and dairy ones.

 Rule # 2:

 Always size up your small appliances and determine what size/brand combination you need.
 It seems that the kitchen trends constantly guide you to buy more and bigger.
 No need.
 You will not use the appliance that is so big that to take is out of its place is half the job.
 Be realistic.

 If you like smoothies and pureed soups, buy a good blender.
-I am not a soup person and do not eat pureed things anyway, so I just have a food processor.
+I am not a soup person and do not eat pureed things anyway, so I always had only a food processor.
 It’s pretty basic, but it serves the purpose.
 I do lots of cutting/shredding the old way – by hand or using an old-fashioned grater.
+However, recently I invested on a Ninja blender, and now we drink smoothies every day!
+It has two individual cups in which I make smoothies pretty much every morning.